oasislinux/oasis/README.md

 [specifications]: https://github.com/oasislinux/oasis/blob/master/config.def.lua#L9-L12

-* Integration with **OS-agnostic package systems**.
+* Integrates well with **OS-agnostic package systems**.

 Although the aim is to provide a complete system, there is a lot of free software out there, a lot of which does not match up well to our goals.
-Rather than trying to build and maintain yet another repository with thousands of packages, oasis integrates well with [pkgsrc] and [nix].
+Rather than trying to build and maintain yet another repository with thousands of packages, oasis works well with [pkgsrc] and [nix].
 This makes it easy to extend your system with software you might need, while keeping the base system small and focused.

 [pkgsrc]: https://github.com/oasislinux/oasis/wiki/pkgsrc
 [nix]: https://nixos.org/nix